Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 If you go to */mnt/debian*, you can rename any subvolume and everything will still work.
 This is as if they where regular folders, but they can be mounted as a regular volume.
 This has some nice applications.
-For instance, you can replace the root partition and reboot to the new one without breaking the system or requiring any more partition or media.
+For instance, you can replace the root partition with a snapshot and reboot the system, if you broke something for instance.

 When you get to the *select software* part, you may want to deselect the desktop environment.
 We will use Kodi as a standalone environment.